 The rise of voice search is evident, as more and more people start to ask Alexa and Siri, and other virtual assistants, to answer their questions and perform other tasks.
 The growth in virtual assistants has been exponential, and alongside that has been the growth of voice search.
 Rather than having to type what they want to find, people can instead say what they are searching for.
 This phenomenon has led to companies from all industries to change the way they strategize to optimize for SEO, including the hospitality industry.

 Hotels should also dedicate the time to create an FAQ page which responds to the long-tail keywords.
 By grouping common queries on one page, customers may have all of their questions answered in a much faster manner.
-In order to do this, hoteliers must figure out what questions the customers are asking and how are they asking these questions.
+To do this, hoteliers must figure out what questions the customers are asking and how they are asking these questions.
 They must then answer these questions on various outlets, including their website, social media posts, and blogs.
-By answering the “Who, What, Where, When, Why and How,” you can not only provide more information efficiently to your customers, but also out-perform the competition.
+By answering the “Who, What, Where, When, Why, and How,” you can provide more information to your customers.
+You can also out-perform the competition.

 Another important aspect of voice search to consider is location.
 Location factors into about 80% of all searches, but voice-searches are even more location-focused than written search queries.
 To account for this, there are a few things to pay attention to.
 The first thing is your Google My Business page.
 If you already have one, make sure that the information is up to date.
 This includes the phone number, address, and so on.
 Next are the reviews you have received.
 Not only do the number of reviews impact your ranking in Google’s local pack, but so does the fact of whether the reviews themselves were positive or negative.
 Make sure to respond to negative reviews effectively.
 Now, if a customer were to ask their virtual assistant, “What are good hotels near me,” you may appear as a result by following these steps.